ehsanmqn/World-Happines-Report/README.md

 ```

 #### What kind of reports generate
 The project read data provided in [Dataset](Datasets) folder.
-After reading each file, it perform some preprocessing on data
-in order to make them proper for further processing.
-After preparing each bunch of data, they will merge to each other to
+After reading each file, it performs some preprocessing on data in order to prepare the data for further processing.
+After preparing each bunch of data, they will merged together to retrieve World's Happiness charts.
-provide a single World Happiness data.

-There are provided five functions in order to generate useful reports from prepared data.
+There are provided five functions in order to generate useful reports from the data.

 ##### 1. Heat map
 [generate_data_heat_map](analysis.py) to examine possible happiness factors co-relations.
 Based on this graph we decide which